shotgunsoftware/tk-core/docs/core.rst

 .. currentmodule:: sgtk

-The Toolkit Core API
+Toolkit Foundation
 ########################################

-Welcome to the Core API documentation!
-This part of the documentation covers the part of the API that deals with the Toolkit Core.
-This includes several low level services:
+Toolkit foundation is the part of the Toolkit Core API that contains lower level components and APIs.
+These include

 - Automatic folder creation
-- Template system and path resolution
+- :class:`Template` system and path resolution APIs
 - Execution of Tank Admin commands
-- The toolkit Context.
+- The toolkit :class:`Context`
+- The :class:`Sgtk` Main API class

 For apps and engines, see the :ref:`sgtk_platform_docs` documentation.